pdjr-modules/LedManager/README.md

 Create a StatusLeds instance for handling up to *nleds* with an automatic update interval *updateInterval* millisecods.
-At each each update interval the function *callback* will be invoked with the status of the LED collection passed as its only argument.
+At each each update interval the function *callback* may be invoked with the status of the LED collection passed as its only argument.

 ## TYPES